 1. SLICE the zucchini and yellow squash as thinly as possible, using a mandoline or sharp knife.

-3. TOAST the baguette slices.
-While they toast…
+3. GRILL the baguette slices.
+While they grill…

 5. SPREAD the goat cheese on each slice of bread and top with zucchini and yellow squash.
 Top each bruschetta with extra fresh dill and a sprinkle of kosher or coarse sea salt and pepper, if desired.